Garlic Milk - A Medicinal Drink and its Benefits

 - 1 Tsp.
 Honey (optional).

-4. Let the milk boil until the garlic is soft.
-Keep stirring the milk so that it doesn't get sticky at the bottom.
-Tip: Add a spoon of sugar to the milk before putting it on the stove.
-This will help prevent the milk from sticking to the bottom.
+4. Let the milk stay on stove until the garlic pods turn soft.
+Keep stirring the milk once in a while so that it doesn't get sticky at the bottom.

 6. Drink the milk and make sure you eat those cooked garlic cloves.

 If you like the taste of honey, you can substitute it for the sugar.
-Make sure you add honey only when the milk has cooled down, as putting honey in hot milk reduces the benefits of both the honey and the garlic milk.
+Make sure you add honey only when the milk has cooled down, as adding honey to hot milk reduces the benefits of both honey and milk.
 Careful, though, because as much as honey soothes a sore throat, regular intake of honey with milk will increase body weight.